 - Once cleaned, cut your mushrooms into slices.
 Make sure they’re roughly the same thickness for even cooking.

-- Add minced garlic, salt, and pepper, and sauté over medium-high heat.
-The mushrooms will release some juices.
-Be sure to stir the mushrooms occasionally to prevent sticking but don’t stir them too much as you want them to brown quickly.
+- Continue by adding minced garlic, salt, and pepper to a pan.
+Sauté the mushrooms over medium-high heat until they release their juices.
+Make sure to stir occasionally to prevent sticking, but avoid over-stirring as you want them to brown quickly.

 - Cook for 5 -7 minutes, and then add the jalapeño (if using).